mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 enough.
 If you wish to add or remove files from that directory, you need *write permissions*.

-Going back to the example, let\'s consider the following line:\
+Going back to the example, let's consider the following line:

     drwxr-xr-x   2 root root  4096 Oct  5 09:31 bin

-As you now can see, it\'s a directory.
+As you now can see, it's a directory.
 How do you figure out what *you* can actually do with it?
-Here\'s where you need to look at the user and group assigned to the file.
+Here's where you need to look at the user and group assigned to the file.
 But first things first: who are you?

     $ whoami